Cabaletta Bio (NASDAQ:CABA) Announces Quarterly Earnings Results

-Cabaletta Bio (NASDAQ:CABA – Get Rating) issued its quarterly earnings data on Thursday.
-The company reported ($0.45) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.53) by $0.08, MarketWatch Earnings reports.
+Cabaletta Bio (NASDAQ:CABA – Get Rating) announced its earnings results on Thursday.
+The company reported ($0.45) earnings per share for the quarter, topping the consensus estimate of ($0.53) by $0.08, MarketWatch Earnings reports.

-Several brokerages have issued reports on CABA.
-HC Wainwright lowered their price objective on shares of Cabaletta Bio from $22.00 to $11.00 and set a “buy” rating for the company in a research report on Friday, March 18th.
-Mizuho decreased their price target on shares of Cabaletta Bio from $22.00 to $20.00 and set a “buy” rating for the company in a research report on Friday, March 18th.
-Finally, Zacks Investment Research cut shares of Cabaletta Bio from a “buy” rating to a “hold” rating in a report on Tuesday, February 15th.
-One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $15.88.
+CABA has been the subject of several research analyst reports.
+HC Wainwright lowered their target price on shares of Cabaletta Bio from $22.00 to $11.00 and set a “buy” rating for the company in a research note on Friday, March 18th.
+Mizuho lowered their price objective on shares of Cabaletta Bio from $22.00 to $20.00 and set a “buy” rating for the company in a research note on Friday, March 18th.
+Finally, Zacks Investment Research lowered shares of Cabaletta Bio from a “buy” rating to a “hold” rating in a research note on Tuesday, February 15th.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, Cabaletta Bio has an average rating of “Buy” and an average price target of $15.88.

 Cabaletta Bio, Inc, a clinical-stage biotechnology company, focuses on the discovery and development of engineered T cell therapies for patients with B cell-mediated autoimmune diseases.
 Its proprietary technology utilizes chimeric autoantibody receptor (CAAR) T cells that are designed to selectively bind and eliminate B cells, which produce disease-causing autoantibodies or pathogenic B cells.